yasin29/Full-Stack-Web-Development-Learning-path-website-using-React/README.md

 In the project directory, you can run:

 ### `Courses View`
+I create a json file named courses.json and parse data from there.\
-You can explore and know details about different DevOps Courses which includes\
+In this website you can explore and know details about different DevOps Courses which includes\
 difficulty level\
-Instructor\
+Instructor name\
-Course Credits
+Course Credits\
+Company names who are sponsored this courses.

 ### `Entroll`

-You can Entroll any courses of your choices.
+You can Entroll any courses of your own choices.

 ### `Entroll Details`
-You can check your activity details at Details with how many courses you entrolled and how much credits you can earn from this courses.
+You can check your activity details at Details component where it shows how many courses you entrolled and how much credits you can earn from this courses.\
+!!!Enjoy!!!